dguest/atlas-dl/_episodes/02-credentials.md

 gitlab.
 Obviously we want to make sure gitlab knows who you are so some stranger isn't pushing to _your_ repository.

+While it's an oversimplification, the exchange looks _something_ like
+this:

 0. You generate a key pair, and share your public key with gitlab.
 Again you **never** share your private key with anyone.
 1. Gitlab uses your public key and encrypts a short message, maybe something like "I ate 45 donkeys for lunch"
 2. Gitlab sends you the _encrypted_ message.
 3. You decrypt it _with your private key_ and send the unencrypted message back.
-4. If gitlab sees the same thing they generated, they let you push your code.
+4. If gitlab sees "I ate 45 donkeys for lunch" (the same thing they generated), they let you push your code.
 If, on the other hand, someone else is _pretending_ to be you, gitlab will see a message more like "ebcf7a633f0e2487621cb611c2"
+5. The next time you communicate with Gitlab, they will encrypt something else, i.e. "I ate 46 donkeys for lunch"

 The beauty here is that you _never_ had to share anything sensitive with gitlab, but they can still verify your identiy.
 Also, since there